Modern Swift Formatter API: Deep Dive and Customization Guide

 }

-The definition of parse is much easier to understand than the old API’s getObjectValue.
+The parse definition is much easier to understand than the legacy getObjectValue.

 ParseableFormatStyle

-Since FormatStyle and ParseStrategy are two independent protocols, Apple also provided the ParseableFormatStyle protocol, facilitating the implementation of methods for both protocols in a single structure.
+Since FormatStyle and ParseStrategy are independent, Apple provided the ParseableFormatStyle protocol to implement both in a single structure.

 Swift